 You see, my grandma Quiquis is from Mexico City, so I’ve always had a special affinity for Mexican culture.
 This has been greatly enhanced by my yearly trips with her and my grandpa to Mexico, where I’ve made one or two new friends.
 (Hey Carlos!)
 So, when the movie started, I was immediately captivated by the Mexican music, imagery, and atmosphere.
 I fell in love.

 It started with the mariachi rendition of the Disney theme, which gave me chills.
-Then we meet Miguel, receive a tour of his pueblo, and are first introduced to his abuelita (grandmother).
+Then we meet Miguel, receive a tour of his pueblo, and are first introduced to his abuelita.
 Within 2 or 3 minutes she throws a shoe, says “I’m hard on you because I love you” and “you’re a twig, eat more tamales!” and I realized I was watching the animated version of my own grandmother.
-Suffice it to say, there was no way I was going to dislike this movie.
+There was no way I was going to dislike this movie.

 Spoiler Alert: If you haven’t seen Coco yet, stop reading and go watch it.
 I’m about to give away the most important plot points, and they won’t mean anything to you if you haven’t seen the film.
 Ok?
 Ok.

 The movie is titled after Miguel’s great-grandmother Coco, with whom Miguel has a really sweet relationship.
 Though she is in her 90s, sits in a wicker wheelchair and can’t speak or react, Miguel shares the mindless details of his day with her, whether it be the way he lifts his feet when he runs or the fact that he only has one dimple when he smiles.
 Miguel clearly sees “Mama Coco” as someone he can talk to freely, and he loves her.